paolo-lulli/shape/Readme.md

 Introduction
 ------------

-This is only a short introduction to the Shape Framework.
+This is only a short introduction to the HackBook Framework.

-Shape Framework features:
+Hackbook Framework features:

 - Service Oriented Architecture
 - 3-Tier PHP architecture